codeitlikemiley/cargo-runner/README.md

 - **Override Arguments** : Quickly Override Command Arguments on different context such as: `run` , `build`, `test`, `bench`  and `env` using <kbd>CMD + SHIFT +R </kbd>

+- **Codelldb Debugger Integration**: Automatically integrates with codelldb debugger for running Rust tests if there is a breakpoint.

+- **Rust Analyzer Runnables Fallback**: Uses Rust Analyzer runnables if there is no supported context match, e.g., doc tests.

 ## Demo Screenshot

 ### Override Arguments